The NEW Fire Safety Good Practice Guide for 2016

 The new guidance adds the existing ‘Communities and Local Government Guide to Fire Risk Assessment in Residential Care Premise (CLG Guide)’, which was published to ensure residential care operators carried out fire safety risk assessments.

 What is in the new guidance?

 - Evacuation of a protected zone in 2.5 mins

 - Upgrading of rooms where residents are unable to evacuate to 60 minutes

 - Staff staying with residents unable to evacuate

 - The use of external fire escapes by residents

 By law, care home operators have a duty to undertake fire risk assessments and record the findings of the assessment.

 Here are some of the important points you need to know from the CLG guide.

-If you need more information please contact us.
+If you need more information please book a consultation.